szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

 ***

-# 2.From LinuxCNC 2.9.8 Debian 13 Installation via IGH EtherCat Master to the First Motor Movement
+# 2. From LinuxCNC 2.9.8 Debian 13 Installation via IGH EtherCat Master to the First Motor Movement